Biden White House seeks to turn page on Trump | Politics

 But while President Joe Biden and his team are eager to move past the impeachment, the bitterly partisan tone of the proceedings underscores the deep challenges ahead as the president and his party try to push forward their agenda and address historic crises.

 Biden, who was at the Camp David presidential retreat when the Senate voted Saturday to acquit Trump, had acknowledged that Democrats needed to hold the former president responsible for the siege of the U.S. Capitol but did not welcome the way it distracted from his agenda.
-The trial ended with every Democrat and seven Republicans voting to convict Trump, but the 57-43 vote was far from the two-thirds threshold required for conviction.
+The trial ended with every Democrat and seven Republicans voting to convict Trump, but the 57-43 vote was far from the two-third threshold required for conviction.
 Whether the seven GOP votes against Trump offered Biden any new hope for bipartisan cooperation within Congress remained an open question.
-Biden was expected to address the verdict in a written statement to help calm a nation still roiled by four years of Trump's tumult.
-But then his aides aimed to quickly move on — something Democrats said they've been waiting to do for weeks.
+In a statement, Biden referenced those GOP votes in favor of convicting the former president — and Senate Minority Leader Mitch McConnell's own indictment of Trump's actions — as evidence that ''the substance of the charge,'' that Trump was responsible for inciting violence at the Capitol, is ''not in dispute.''
+But he quickly moved on to the work ahead, sounding a note of unity and declaring that ''this sad chapter in our history has reminded us that democracy is fragile'' and that ''each of us has a duty and responsibility as Americans, and especially as leaders, to defend the truth and to defeat the lies.'' ''It's a task we must undertake together.
+As the United States of America,'' Biden said.

 The end of the impeachment trial frees the party to focus on less divisive and more broadly popular issues and policies, like the coronavirus relief package, which polls show has significant support among Americans.
 Throughout his campaign, Biden worked to avoid being defined by Trump and his controversies and instead sought to draw a contrast on policy and competence, a guiding principle that he and his aides have carried over into the White House.
 His team kept up a steady drumbeat of events during the trial, including an update on vaccine development and Biden's first visit to the Pentagon as commander in chief.
 With the proceedings on the other end of Pennsylvania Avenue now over, the White House plans to increase its efforts to spotlight the fight against the pandemic and push past Trump's chaos.